salcedoe/MtMdocs/docs/matlabBasics/Tables.md

 …and the BloodPressure column is unceremoniously dumped.

-Not to worry, though.
-Since we still have the numeric array `BloodPressure` in the workspace, we can easily add back the column using **dot notation**:
+But since we still have the numeric array `BloodPressure` in the workspace, we can easily add back the column using **dot notation**:

 ```matlab linenums="1" title="Add Column to Table Variable"
 T.BloodPressure = BloodPressure